INTEGRATION

 Archive a Processor Token

-It is also possible to manually archive a Processor Token on the platform.
+It is possible to archive a Processor Token on the platform.
 DELETE can do this with the processorTokenKey as a path parameter to the /processorTokens/{processorTokenKey} endpoint.